Mistralys/cyberpunk-mod-db/README.md

 ## Accessing the Database

-At its simplest level, you can include the project as a submodule in your own project, and load the JSON files manually.
+At its simplest level, you can browse the files manually or include the project as a submodule in your own project, and load the JSON files manually.

 The database was initially created to be used in a PHP project, so if you have access to PHP, you can use the separate project [Cyberpunk 2077 Clothing Mods Database PHP][]